peterxchen-eng/TCAV/README.md

 ### What is TCAV?

 Testing with Concept Activation Vectors (TCAV) is a new interpretability method to understand what signals your neural networks models uses for prediction.

+#### Read my Full Blog Post [here](https://soumyadip1995.blogspot.com/2019/06/tcavs-testing-with-concept-activation.html).

+#### Credit goes to this academic Team [here](https://github.com/wso2news/tcav) and [here](https://github.com/fursovia/tcav_nlp)

 ### What's special about TCAV compared to other methods?